domesticworkerprivacy/domesticworkerprivacy.github.io/index.md

 Each section includes a summary of the problem, practical steps you can take to defend yourself, and further resources.
 We conclude with calling for broader changes which should happen to keep domestic workers safe.
 This is because we do not think you should have to be responsible for worrying about your safety all the time: laws, technology and employment practices should be changed to create a fairer and safer world for domestic workers.

-## General digital privacy and security advice
+## General Digital Privacy and Security Advice
 **1. Think before you click**
 - Do not click on or download anything you don’t trust
 - Be careful about giving personal information away